recallnet/trading-simulator/docs/POSTMAN_GUIDE.md

 3. Use "Get USDC (Ethereum) Price" request (create this by duplicating "Get ETH Price" and changing the token parameter)
 4. Verify the `chain` field is correctly set to `evm`

+### Testing Chain Override Feature

+1. Use "Get LINK Price with Chain Override" request to get the price of Chainlink (LINK) on Ethereum
+2. Compare the response time with a request without the `specificChain` parameter
+3. Check the response for both the `chain` field (which should be `evm`) and the `specificChain` field (which should be `eth`)
+4. Repeat with the other chain override examples (ARB on Arbitrum, TOSHI on Base)

+#### Performance Testing in Postman

+To compare the performance difference with and without chain override:

+1. Create a new folder in your collection called "Performance Tests"
+2. Create two duplicate requests for the same token (e.g., Chainlink):
+   - One without chain override parameters
+   - One with chain override parameters (`chain: evm, specificChain: eth`)
+3. Use Postman's console to observe the time difference between the two requests
+4. You should see that requests with chain override parameters are significantly faster (often 10-20x faster)

 ### Testing Cross-Chain Trading

 1. Use "Trade USDC (Solana) to ETH" request to execute a cross-chain trade